ORIGYN-SA/nft/example/README.md

 - Set a high storage threshold to ensure smooth operation
 - Replace `YOUR_PRINCIPAL_ID` with your actual principal ID
 - The `test_mode` parameter is set to `true` for testing purposes
+- The `permissions` field uses the new structure with `user_permissions` and specific permission variants
+- All permissions are granted to your principal for full control of the collection

 ## Step 4: Build the CLI Tool